FA GI Diagnostics & GI Surgery Principles

 Left sided pings

-• LDA – ping at angle from the hip bones to the elbow.
-Is not heard when pinging the transverse processes
+- LDA – ping along a line from the elbow to the tuber coxae.
+No related ping is not heard when pinging the transverse processes

-• If it stays low, there are likely adhesions preventing the gas from floating up
+- If the ping stays low along that line and doesn’t continue up toward the hip bones, there are likely adhesions preventing the gas from floating up

 Right sided pings